drowzie/irq-prober/README.md

 ==============================

 This module is inspired from the [short.c](https://www.cs.fsu.edu/~baker/devices/lxr/http/source/ldd-examples/short/short.c) source code from the Linux Device Driver book.

-It helps to find unhandled IRQ using the autoprobe IRQ kernel API, or request a specify IRQ.
+It helps to find unhandled IRQ using the autoprobe IRQ kernel API, or request a specific IRQ.

 #### How it works:
 * If you want to use the autoprobe feature: `insmod irq-prober.ko`